TomBombadyl/nvidia_blog_agent/README.md

 The script will:
 1. Load configuration from environment variables
 2. Load persisted state (tracks previously seen blog post IDs)
-3. Fetch the NVIDIA Tech Blog feed HTML
+3. Fetch the NVIDIA Tech Blog RSS feed (default: `https://developer.nvidia.com/blog/feed/`)
-4. Discover new posts, scrape content, summarize, and ingest into RAG using `run_ingestion_pipeline()`
+4. Discover new posts, extract content from RSS feed when available, scrape if needed, summarize, and ingest into RAG using `run_ingestion_pipeline()`
 5. Update and save state with new post IDs and ingestion metadata

+**RSS Feed Support:**

+The system automatically uses RSS/Atom feeds when available, which provides several benefits:
+- **No 403 errors**: RSS feeds are designed for programmatic access
+- **Faster processing**: Full post content is included in the feed, eliminating the need to fetch individual pages
+- **More reliable**: Avoids rate limiting and blocking issues

+The system supports both Atom and RSS 2.0 feed formats and automatically extracts:
+- Post titles, URLs, publication dates, and categories
+- Full HTML content from `<content>` tags (Atom) or `<content:encoded>` tags (RSS 2.0)
+- Falls back to HTML page parsing if RSS feed is not available

 **State Persistence:**